Frequently Asked Questions

 First-year students offered admission from the wait list and all admitted transfer students are not eligible to defer.

 Yes.
-We invite you to share your interest and engagement in the arts (creative writing, music, theatre, visual art, and dance) by completing the Arts Supplement Form.
+We invite you to share your interest and engagement in the arts (creative writing, dance, music, theatre, and visual art) by completing the Arts Portfolio Interest Form and subsequently uploading a portfolio through your Davidson applicant portal.
+You can read more about the Arts Portfolio Guidelines here.

 First, you can always call our office and speak to a financial aid counselor—we are happy to help.
 Call 704-894-2232.